 (10)The 2008 proposed regulations were to be effective April 25, 2008, the date the proposed regulations were published.
 The 2011 proposed regulations, more traditionally, state that they will be effective when published as final regulations.

-e.
-Item 5: Effect of Guarantees and Present Value Concepts on Estate Tax Deductions
+f.
+Item 6: Effect of Guarantees and Present Value Concepts on Estate Tax Deductions